Datasciencekikuchi/Business-Performance-SQL-Analysis/customer-orders-analysis/README.md

 - iPhone-specific order counts
 - high-demand product concentration

 January recorded 9,681 total orders after data quality filtering.
-Of those, 379 orders were for iPhones, representing approximately 3.92% of January's total order volume.
-The iPhone ranked among the highest-demand individual products during the analysed period.
+Of these, 379 orders were for iPhones, accounting for approximately 3.92% of January's total order volume and indicating notable consumer demand for the product during the analysed period.

 ### Business Value